How Do You Write a Good Business Policy?

 Once you have answered all of these questions you are ready to produce a complete business policy document (see figure).
 But what if you need to write a business policy as part of a business procedure (think an accounting manuals template)?
-Then you should focus it on the process results.
+Then you should focus it on the business process results.

 A business policy in a procedure acts as a mini-mission statement containing the customer of the policy, its purpose, and a Key Performance Indicator (KPI) to communicate how users know the procedure is working.
 Let’s take a look at an example of a good policy for accounts receivable.

-An example of a policy for an Accounts Receivable Procedure:
+This example comes from Bizmanualz Accounting Policies and Procedures Manual.
+The example policy for an Accounts Receivable Procedure:

 Accounts Receivable Personnel are responsible for the timely preparation, distribution, and collection of invoices to optimize cash flow and customer payments while maintaining accurate records for proper internal control.

 In the Accounts Receivable policy you see the customer is the Accounts Receivable personnel.
 The purpose is to optimize cash flow and customer payments while maintaining accurate records for proper internal control and the KPI is optimize, timely and accurate.
 The procedure needs to define what optimize, timely and accurate means.

 I would try to keep business policies short, to a single paragraph.
 A longer business policy is more complex and is harder to follow.
 Here we have three KPIs to follow (optimize, timely and accurate.)

 You could just as easily shorten the policy to:

 Accounts Receivable personnel shall ensure that all outstanding customer invoices are paid in a timely manner.

-A business shorter policy is more focused on a single KPI and much easier to follow.
+A shorter business policy is more focused on a single KPI and much easier to follow.
 What do we do with the questions we need to answer for Title, Policy, Purpose, Scope and Responsibilities?
 Answer them, but in this case we are writing a procedure policy so the answers are in the context of the procedure, not just the policy.
-Otherwise it is pretty much the same as writing a policy rule.
+Otherwise it is pretty much the same as writing a policy rule for use in an employee handbook.